vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Early Sanskrit sources of linga worship ˙

-The Pāśupatas¯utra and its commentary
+The Pāśupatasūtra and its commentary

-First of all, the authoritative text of the Pāśupata sect itself, the S¯utras and their commentary, do not mention liṅga worship with a single word.
-On the contrary, the commentator Kaun. ḍinya describes a manifestation of Siva ( ´ m¯urti) in iconic terms; his form (r¯upa) is said to be characterized by the bull-banner etc.:
+First of all, the authoritative text of the Pāśupata sect itself, the Sūtras and their commentary, do not mention liṅga worship with a single word.
+On the contrary, the commentator Kaun. ḍinya describes a manifestation of Siva ( ´ mūrti) in iconic terms; his form (rūpa) is said to be characterized by the bull-banner etc.:

-‘Image’ (m¯urti): Either this (yad etad) form (r¯upa) that is perceived by him who is standing at the right side of God, his face turned north, in (His) proximity, a form that is characterised by the bull-banner, the lance in hand, Nandin, Mahākāla, erect phallus etc., or to which (yad vā) the laymen resort.
+‘Image’ (mūrti): Either this (yad etad) form (rūpa) that is perceived by him who is standing at the right side of God, his face turned north, in (His) proximity, a form that is characterised by the bull-banner, the lance in hand, Nandin, Mahākāla, erect phallus etc., or to which (yad vā) the laymen resort.

 The sanctuary is ‘of the Great God’ (mahādevasya).
 This is the answer (iti).
 There is the object to be worshipped.
 20